Peja: Cinema

 Peja has one local cinema, Kinema Jusuf Gërvalla, which also functions as a cultural center.
-It was built in 1955 with money of the Workers’ Union.
+It was built in 1955 with money of the Workers' Union.
 Back then, the cinema was called 'Kino Rad' ('Workers' Cinema').
-Its goals was to provide a cultural space in the city of Peja.
+Its goals were to provide a cultural space in the city of Peja.
 During the period 1955-1998 it served as a central point of joint cultural activities for the residents of Peja.
 Activities included screenings of the latest films, public discussions, music concerts, theatrical performances and children's programs.
 The cinema was closed down when the war started in 1998 and was heavily damaged in the years after, just like the rest of Peja.
 In 2000, the building was renovated and partly reconstructed.
-In 2001, the cinema was reopened, with its name changed to ‘Kinema Jusuf Gërvalla’ in 2002.
+In 2001, the cinema was reopened, with its name changed to 'Kinema Jusuf Gërvalla' in 2002.
 However, activities became more sporadic, due to technical difficulties and lack of public interest.

 In 2016, by a municipal decision, the cinema with all its assets was given to the non-governmental organization Anibar, which since 2010 organized the Anibar International Animation Festival in the cinema.
 The goal was to revitalize Kinema Jusuf Gërvalla.
 But later that year the Privatization Agency of Kosovo put the building on the list of buildings for privatization, which meant it would lose its public function.
 However, backlash emerged against the idea of taking this important historic and cultural site from the local community.
 The protests secured Kinema Jusuf Gërvalla a spot on the temporary list of protected cultural heritage buildings in Kosovo.
 Currently, Kinema Jusuf Gërvalla is functioning as a cultural center which hosts movie screenings, musical performances, poetry nights, board game nights, and more.
 It also offers guided tours, which introduces you to the rich history of the cinema.